19hours/sg-statutes/Acts/Legal Profession Act.md

 [19/2008]

-(6) No person shall be appointed as a Senior Counsel unless he has for an aggregate period of not less than 10 years been an advocate and solicitor or a legal officer or both.
+(6) No person shall be appointed as a Senior Counsel unless he has for an aggregate period of not less than 10 years been an advocate and solicitor or a Legal Service Officer or both.

 [20/2009 wef 09/10/2009]